tyomhk2015/jp_goods_agency/features.md

 - [ ] SMS/Email Notification when replies are received.
 - [ ] Fixed currency rate.
 (US, KWR, JPY)
 - [ ] LP page of the service.
+- [ ] Refund system, and criteria for entitlement.